SAP Sales Cloud V2: The Complete Guide for 2026

 How does V2’s AI compare to competitors?

 SAP’s Joule handles natural language CRM queries, opportunity summaries, activity suggestions, and email drafting.
 It’s embedded in the V2 interface, not a separate tool.
 Compared to Salesforce Einstein or Microsoft Copilot for Dynamics, Joule is newer but tightly integrated with SAP’s data model.
-The advantage: Joule can pull context from across the SAP ecosystem (ERP, service, commerce) in a single query.
+The real advantage: Joule can pull context from across the SAP ecosystem (ERP, service, commerce) in a single query.
+That cross-product context is something the competitors can’t match if you’re already in the SAP world.

 Solutions for Sales